vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^181]:

-    This is the Saiva explanation of the nature of the descent of grace.
+    This is the Śaiva explanation of the nature of the descent of grace.
 In the process of manifestation, the supreme Lord (Parameśvara) creates limited beings by concealing (tirobhāva) His own Self through kancukas, tattvas, and the malas.
 He reveals his own Self by bestowing śaktipāta on-limited souls.
 The entire process of con cealment and revelation is the result of the autonomy (svātantrya) of the Lord.

 [^182]: